Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 </div>

 We can see that the model does a pretty good job of approximating sales.
-We'll go through a more formal example of regression to demonstrate more of the dogma associated with it.

 ## Key concepts and chapter summary